Yuki23329626/youtube-downloader-chrome-extension/README.md

 To obtain a standalone pyinstaller for a project which contains yt-dlp,
 You can follow the instructions of the origin GitHub project(yt-dlp)
-in order to compile your own project.
+to compile your own project.

 > PyInstaller is a popular Python packaging tool
 > that allows you to convert Python applications into standalone executables (or standalone apps)